servezone/servezone/docs/index.md

 ### High Level components
 There are various high level npm modules that each run in their own docker container:

-* **servezone** - this package controls is the central piece and should not run in the cluster itself, but on Heroku or another managed cloud provider.
+* **servezone** - _npm module_ - this package is the central core of servezone and contains major parts of the scheduling logic
+* **cloudly** - _npm tool_ - this package contains the scheduling API for the outside world and should run outside of any cluster.
+It can even create new clusters from scratch by using the Digital Ocean API
-* **coreflow** - runs in docker swarm and enables secure connection to the docker remote api
+* **coreflow** - _docker container_ - runs in docker swarm and enables secure connection to the docker remote api
-* **coretraffic** - the traffic handler that runs once on every node in the cluster
+* **coretraffic** - _docker container_ the traffic handler that runs once on every node in the cluster
-* **corebackup** - the backup handler that runs once on every node in the cluster
+* **corebackup** - _docker container_ the backup handler that runs once on every node in the cluster
-* **corecdn** - the cdn handler that runs once onevery node.
+* **corecdn** - _docker container_ the cdn handler that runs once onevery node.
 Enables distribution of public high availablilty content trhough every node in the cluster.
-* **coredoc** the errordoc handler that serves traffic that can't be attributed to any specific container on the node
+* **coredoc** _docker container_ the errordoc handler that serves traffic that can't be attributed to any specific container on the node

 ### Classes